conwetlab/Repository-RI/docs/installation-guide.md

 ---
 ## Getting the Repository software

+Once the Repository sources have been downloaded, go to <code>Repository-RI</code> folder.

 Before compiling the code, is necesary to install Java 8.
 This can be achieved using the script provided with the source code as follows:

 <pre>